 Good musical progress is dependent on developing a foundation of musical skills.

 Musical progression is central to the music curriculum at New Milton Infant School.
-Key musicianship skills and concepts are taught, revisited and extended through the school.
+Key musicianship skills and concepts are taught, revisited and extended through the school from Early Years Foundation Stage through to Year 2.
 Children are given opportunities to re-visit and practise established concepts and apply them to new musical situations.
 The music curriculum is closely linked with class topics and what the children are learning in their classes.

 Listening should be an integral part of every musical activity.

 At New Milton Infant School, we recognise the important role music plays in developing children’s listening skills.
 In music lessons, children are encouraged to listen to and appraise sounds created by themselves and others and to respond to music from a range of times and places.
 Musical listening skills are also developed through specific listening games.

 SEND and EAL

 Music lessons incorporate a variety of multisensory learning experiences to maximise learning potential for all pupils.
 Visual clues such as pictures, puppets and visual gestures are regularly used and there is a strong emphasis on kinaesthetic movement activities in order to reinforce the connection between sound and body.
 Instrumental techniques are adapted to suit the needs of different groups of children.
 We use music as an additional tool to support communication across cultural and linguistic boundaries for our pupils with EAL.

 The children at our school enjoy singing and creating music.
 There is a high level of participation and commitment in music clubs and the children take pride in sharing their musical learning with others.
 Ongoing assessments and a carefully sequentially planned curriculum ensures all children are supported to experience the best possible musical growth and development from their individual starting points.
 Pupils’ progress in music is assessed throughout each unit and these combined assessments contribute to an overall view of how well children are achieving in music.
 This assessment is communicated to parents each year in the mid-year report.